-When I first started working in eCommerce, I didn’t realize how in-depth SEO can be.
-In my mind, all I needed was a list of good keywords and some decent content.
+I didn’t realize how in-depth SEO can be when I started working in eCommerce.
+In my mind, all I needed was a list of suitable keywords and some decent content.

-Yes, keywords are an important part of SEO.
-And you can create and direct your own SEO strategy, if you have the right knowledge and tools at hand.
-But whether you choose to do your own SEO or you choose to work an agency, you’ll need to make investments for your strategy to work.
+Yes, keywords are an essential part of SEO.
+And you can create and direct your SEO strategy with the proper knowledge and tools.
+But whether you do your SEO or work for an agency, you’ll need to invest in your strategy.

 “But Steve, I’m not a Shopify SEO expert, and I don’t have the money to invest in the help of a professional,” you might be asking.

-It’s okay, I started in exactly your position many years ago.
-Armed with only my research tools and a will to learn, I began absorbing as much information about eCommerce SEO as I could.
-Now I’m offering you everything I know so you can reach new audiences and improve your bottom line.
+It’s okay; I started in exactly your position many years ago.
+Armed with my research tools and a will to learn, I began absorbing as much information about eCommerce SEO as possible.
+Now, I’m offering you everything I know so you can reach new audiences and improve your bottom line.

-You won’t learn the ins-and-outs of Shopify SEO overnight, but this guide can get you started on the right foot.
-Whether you invest time in learning Shopify SEO or you decide to invest money in a professional marketing agency, your organic reach will depend on your store’s optimization.
+You won’t learn the ins and outs of Shopify SEO overnight, but this guide can get you started on the right foot.
+Whether you invest time in learning Shopify SEO or invest money in a professional marketing agency, your organic reach will depend on your store’s optimization.

 Keep reading to get a crash course in Shopify SEO 101.
-Whether you’re totally new to the scene or you want to know how to improve SEO on Shopify, our guide will take you through the ins-and-outs of Shopify SEO, and prepare you for the next step of your marketing strategy.
+Whether you’re new to the scene or want to know how to improve SEO on Shopify, our guide will take you through the ins and outs of Shopify SEO and prepare you for the next step of your marketing strategy.

 Is Shopify Good for SEO?

-Before we begin, let’s look at why your Shopify store needs a good SEO strategy.
+Before we begin, let’s examine why your Shopify store needs a good SEO strategy.

-Google looks to search engine optimization to organize search results based on their relevance to a given search query.
+Google looks at search engine optimization to organize search results based on their relevance to a given query.
 A store or website with excellent SEO is also considered more trustworthy to Google, thanks to off-site SEO factors.

 Bloggers and writers generally use SEO differently than Shopify store owners.
 Articles and blog posts give the writer a lot of room to make their strategy work, whereas stores without a blog are in a different position.

-Some eCommerce store owners think SEO is irrelevant to Shopify stores when they’re not accompanied by a blog of some kind.
+Some eCommerce store owners think SEO is irrelevant to Shopify stores when a blog does not accompany them.
 You might not have the same opportunities to implement SEO if you don’t have a blog, but it’s crucial to your organic reach either way.

-So yes – Shopify is a good place to implement SEO, whether or not you have an accompanying blog.
-Without an optimization strategy, you’ll encounter a lot of problems, and you’ll have more trouble attaining new customers and attracting new store visitors.
+So yes – Shopify is an excellent place to implement SEO, whether or not you have an accompanying blog.
+Without an optimization strategy, you’ll encounter many problems and have more trouble attracting new customers and store visitors.

 How to Improve SEO on Shopify

-Many of the same SEO strategies you use for blog posts and other content can be applied to your Shopify store.
-Let’s take a look at some of the best ways you can improve your overall SEO strategy, avoid Shopify SEO problems, and make your bottom line grow.
+Many SEO strategies you use for blog posts and other content can be applied to your Shopify store.
+Let’s look at some of the best ways you can improve your overall SEO strategy, avoid Shopify SEO problems, and grow your bottom line.